Webster / firstname.lastname@example.org

 Hemp is now a completely legal crop in the USA!

-Under the new laws, hemp will
+Under the new Farm Bill laws,

-legal coast-to-coast!
+is now legal coast-to-coast!
 This means:

 Banks and payment processors/credit card companies can service